-Based on this information, a self-assessment template [see Annex F for an outline] is currently being developed to help in identifying and addressing gaps by determining the availability of various types of data related to (a) total bonds outstanding, (b) issuance, (c) yield curve, (d) foreign fund flow and (e) liquidity and the extent to which they are available, based on whether:
+Based on this information, a self-assessment template [see Annex F^{58} for an outline] is currently being developed to help in identifying and addressing gaps by determining the availability of various types of data related to (a) total bonds outstanding, (b) issuance, (c) yield curve, (d) foreign fund flow and (e) liquidity and which is working to provide a platform in which existing bond market data is aggregated and made freely available to market participants.
+AsianBonds Online is part of the Asian Bond Markets Initiative, an ASEAN+3 program supported by ADB focusing on Brunei Darussalam, Cambodia, China, Indonesia, Japan, the Korea, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+The online bond sovereign and corporate bond data program is funded by Japan's Ministry of Finance through the Investment Climate Facilitation Fund.
+ADB's Office of Regional Economic Integration developed and maintains the website, which can be accessed through http://asianbondsonline.adb.org/.

+the extent to which they are available, based on whether: